Coordinating Altrio regional offices and home health nurses in the field with Siilo

 Communication between Altrio and the independent home health nurses

 After the regional coach has called the nurse about a patient, all details, such as name and address, are safely sent to the nurse through a direct broadcast via the Siilo Connect tool.
 The nurse then keeps the regional coaches informed on patient status via chat in their Siilo app.
-All coaches have access to the Siilo Connect tool, from where the broadcast is sent.
-When a nurse replies to a broadcast message, a coach can have this conversation through the chat inbox in the Connect tool.
+All coaches have access to the Siilo admin tool, from where the broadcast is sent.
+When a nurse replies to a broadcast message, a coach can have this conversation through the chat inbox in the admin tool.
 In this chat inbox, coaches can keep an overview of current cases and coordinate their follow-up conversations with nurses in charge of recently transferred patients.
-Through Siilo Connect, both nurses and coaches can work more efficiently and are free of previous administrative hassles.
+Through Siilo, both nurses and coaches can work more efficiently and are free of previous administrative hassles.

 Communication between the home health nurses and care professionals in the region